rlanger2000/bash-fancy-prompt/README.md

 # Uninstall
 **User uninstall**
-Uninstalls the components you installed globally.
+Uninstalls the components you installed for your user only.
 ```bash
 rm ~/.bashrc.d/rl-fancy-bash.sh
 rm ~/.bashrc.d/git-prompt.sh